 Whether you want a contemporary style kitchen or a more industrial kitchen style, going heavy on metallics will give you a stylish, warm finish with an urban edge.
 Be inspired by our favourite metallic design ideas for your kitchen – and use our tips to get it right in your room.

-Designing a new kitchen from scratch?
-Make sure you check out our ultimate guide to planning and designing a kitchen too.
+- Designing a new kitchen from scratch?
+Make sure you check out our ultimate guide to kitchen design.

 1. Choose burnished finishes for a kitchen island

 Far from appearing cold and sterile, metallics can be warm and tactile.
 You needn't use the metallic finish across the entire kitchen – sometimes, limiting it to a kitchen island will have impact.

 The Tio kitchen from Rational has clean lines, urban metallic finishes and stainless steel components.
 The wall units have a metallic anthracite super matt lacquered finish with open recess in silver spruce.
 The scheme is pulled together by the addition of metal-framed open shelving.
 A kitchen like this would cost from £12,000.

 2. Paint kitchen cabinetry for a metallic finish

 Doors and drawers that look fresh from the foundry are ideal for metallic kitchens.
 This effect can be achieved by painting kitchen cabinetry with special paints containing real metal.
 Clever.

 The Ferro slab door in this island has been finished in a paint containing real metal, with reactive processes used to create a unique weathered look.
 This colour is oxidised copper.
 Others in the range include rusted iron and burnished brass.
 The metal effect is a flash of warmth against the muted tones of the Zola Matte Lave and Rezana Espresso Oak of the full height units and shelves.
 This type of kitchen would start from upwards of around £20,000, from Uform.